dhiegomaga/Behavioral-Cloning/README.md

 Dependencies
 ---

-Ideally a GPU is needed to run the model in realtime.
-Python 3.6 is used with keras 2.2, and a tensorflow backend.
-Other dependencies for simulation include: socketio, eventlet, flask.
+Ideally a GPU is needed to run the model in realtime. *python 3.5* is used with *keras 2.2*, and a *tensorflow* backend.
+Other dependencies for simulation include: *socketio, eventlet, flask*.

 Training the Network
 ---